An interior proximal gradient method for nonconvex optimization: Introduction

 \subsection{Contribution}

 We present an interior point proximal method (\cref{alg:IP}) for addressing in\-equal\-i\-ty-constrained structured minimization problems.
-Relying on suitable barrier functions and avoiding the need for slack variables to treat inequalities, our algorithm deviates from those based on penalty-type schemes \cite{sopasakis2020open,demarchi2022constrained}, and always generates feasible iterates while reducing the objective value.
+Relying on suitable barrier functions and avoiding the need for slack variables to treat inequalities, our algorithm deviates from those based on penalty-type schemes \cite{sopasakis2020open,demarchi2023constrained}, and always generates feasible iterates while reducing the objective value.
 Convergence is guaranteed from arbitrary strictly feasible starting points (cf. \cref{thm:KKT,thm:IP:return}).
 To our knowledge, this work offers the first (feasible) IP method for addressing problem \eqref{eq:P} in the fully nonconvex setting.

-As a certified solver for the IP inner subproblems, we propose \ipfb{}, a proximal gradient method capable of handling barrier problems, whose well definedness is guaranteed through a suitable linesearch (cf. \cref{thm:FB:finite}).
+As a certified solver for the IP inner subproblems, we propose \ipfb, a proximal gradient method capable of handling barrier problems, whose well definedness is guaranteed through a suitable linesearch (cf. \cref{thm:FB:finite}).
 We establish convergence guarantees in the full generality of problems \eqref{eq:Pmu} (cf. \cref{thm:FB:asymp,thm:FB:return}), coping in particular with the lack of full domain of the smooth function therein.
+As a byproduct of our analysis, in \cref{thm:PG} we present the first convergence result of proximal gradient iterations with backtracking linesearch in a fully nonconvex regime that does not require any bound on the generated stepsize sequence.